thereadingline/thereadingline.github.io/_pages/2018-viaduct.md

     img: fa-pagelines
     body: Come discover East Lynn Park located on the south side of the Danforth between Coxwell and Woodbine.
 In Danforth East you'll find a wide range of restaurants, food shops and stores and the people who these places their own.
 Feel the energy and spirit of a neighbourhood that is truly unique.
 journey:
-  - title: Toronto
+  - title: Accessibility
-    subheading: Accessibility
+    subheading: ASL, Bikes and TTC
-    img: something.jpg
+    img: sign-language.jpg
     about: "ASL/English Interpreters will accompany us on bicycles from 1-5 pm.
 Bike Share Toronto will provide FREE bicycles to Book Ride participants at 12:30 but please note a helmet is mandatory for this offer.
-AND if you prefer TTC then our three locations are a short walk from Bathurst, Castle Frank and Woodbine stations on Line 2."
+Finally, if you prefer TTC then our three locations are a short walk from Bathurst, Castle Frank and Woodbine stations on Line 2."
   - title: Bathurst and Bloor
     subheading: A Different Booklist
     img: 1.jpg